Prometheus-X-association/lrs-gateway/docs/design-document.md

   - "PLRS synchronizes with target LRS"

-- **Local access to data for decentralized AI training** Users can give local access to their data to train model on them using a decentralized AI training approach..
-This makes it possible to run computation on the data locally (within the PLRS) and only return the result.
+- **Local access to data for decentralized AI training** This makes it possible to run computation on the data locally (within the PLRS) and only return the result.
 This way learner data do not exit their PLRS and limit privacy issues associated with sharing data externally.
-Path:
-  - "In the PLRS frontend, learner selects the data he wants to give local access to run an algorithm on it"
-  - "PLRS runs locally the computation on the selected data"
-  - "PLRS sends the result of the computation back to the edge computing orchestrator"

 ### Technical usage scenarios